 The When, Why, and How of Outsourcing for Small Businesses

-Everyone has the things they do well, and the things they don’t.
+Everyone has things they do well (one of which, we hope, is managing your finances with our online invoice software)—and things they don’t.
 In business, the latter can be taken care of easily through outsourcing.
+If you are not a graphic designer, for example, you might get an agency to do your design work.
 The questions many small business owners have are when should you outsource and how.
 In this post, we’re going to show you how to determine whether you should outsource something, and the many ways to do it.

 When to do Business Outsourcing